osisoft/OCS-Docs/content/communities/community-pause-sharing.md

 # Pause sharing a community

-Community Administrators can temporarily pause all data streams that their tenant is sharing with a community.
+Community Administrators can temporarily pause the data streams that their tenant is sharing into a community so that other tenants cannot access them.

 ## Prerequisites